codeanish/fast-api-cache-testing/README.md

 `curl http://localhost:8000/zipcode/90210 -s -o /dev/null -w  "%{time_starttransfer}\n"`

 Repeating the above command a couple of times would ensure that the data has made it into the cache and then returns much faster.
 This is a pretty big performance improvement where we're running into long running services.
 In my benchmarks, it was ~ 15x faster once it had been cached in redis vs outside of the cache.

+Implement TTL on Redis cache.
+Adding a TTL means things fall out of the cache at a cert